-Students complete the Global Studies degree through four years of coursework and integrated field experience undertaken as they travel eastward around the world‐‐from Latin America, to Europe and North Africa, to Austral‐Asia, and finally to the United States.
+Students complete the Global Studies degree through four years of coursework and integrated field experience undertaken as they travel eastward around the world‐‐from Latin America to Europe and North Africa, Australia/Pacific, and finally to the United States.
 Students begin with the Global Studies foundation year in Central America.
-In their second and third years, they travel to Europe and then to China or Australia/Asia, respectively.
-In the first semester of their senior year, they are placed in an international internship and carry out independent research, followed by the final Capstone Semester in New York City, where they complete their senior thesis and are placed in a second internship.
-Through their travels, students acquire the knowledge, skills, and perspectives necessary to provide leadership in an increasingly globalized world.
+Next, they travel to Europe and then to China or Australia/Asia in their second and third years.
+Finally, in the first semester of their senior year, they are placed in an international internship and carry out independent research, followed by the final Capstone Semester in New York City, where they complete their senior thesis and a second internship.
+Students acquire the knowledge, skills, and perspectives necessary to provide leadership in an increasingly globalized world through their travels.

 The Global Studies curriculum is composed of three kinds of coursework: